romebell/SEI1019/01-workflow/01readme/03navigating.md

 ### Relative Path

 A **relative path** is a _partial path relative to the current directory_.
-For example, if Brian was already in `/Users/romebell`, a relative path for the file above would look like this:
+For example, if Rome was already in `/Users/romebell`, a relative path for the file above would look like this:

 ```text
 Documents/profile.png
 ```

-Note that `/Users/brian` was left off, because `Documents/profile.png` is relative to `/Users/romebell`.
+Note that `/Users/romebell` was left off, because `Documents/profile.png` is relative to `/Users/romebell`.

 We can also use relative paths to go back one or more directories.